- Finance interview questions you need to know

-With the new semester beginning for most MBAs and undergraduates, we know that interviews are again at the forefront of many of your minds.
+With the start of a new academic year, we know that finance interviews are again at the forefront of many of your minds.
 This article is part of a series on the most frequently asked technical finance interview questions and answers across a variety of topics.

 1. How do you value a company?